SharpC2/Documentation/index.rst

 SharpC2's implant is called a **Drone**.

 The focus of the framework is to provide a solid set of base primitives for the Drone, but more importantly, extensibility for the user.
-This includes the ability to build custom C2 handlers and change a Drone's C2 handler at runtime.
 Both the Drone and Team Server have a modular architecture, which allows the user to push new capabilities to each at runtime.

 The SharpC2 source code is available on GitHub:  https://github.com/SharpC2/SharpC2.